Cuisine of the Southern United States: Colonial era 1513 to 1776 and Antebellum era 1776 to 1861

 German cuisine influenced the making of chicken and dumplings.

 German immigrants came to colonial America beginning in 1608 and helped to start the colony of Jamestown, Virginia and established settlements in the Shenandoah Valley.
-They brought their food traditions from Germany and influenced cuisine in America.
+They brought food traditions from Germany and influenced cuisine in America.
 The classic southern dish chicken and dumplings have origins in German cuisine. "...the famous southern dish, Chicken and Dumplings, received its birth from the German influence of Spaetzel, which are small potato dumplings, even smaller than its Italian cousin, gnocchi."
-Other German influences are liver beef dishes, German sausages, and liver dumplings.
-German people also influenced cuisine in Louisiana after their arrival to the colony in 1722.
-For example, "German sausage making is called andouille.
+Other German influences are beef liver dishes, German sausages, and liver dumplings.
+German people also influenced cuisine in Louisiana after their arrival to the colony in 1722.For example, "German sausage making is called andouille.
 Andouille sausage is a combination of pork, pork fat, salt, garlic, red pepper and black pepper, all packed into a sausage casing, which is smoked over sugar cane and pecan logs.
 When smoked, the sausage becomes very dark in color."
 This method of preparation of sausage is found in between St. Charles and St. John Baptist parishes.
-German foods such as marinated meats, pastries, sour flavors, and wursts were assimilated into the Southern diet and they became classic American foods that are eaten today in the form of hot dogs and hamburgers.
+(There is great debate regarding whether Andouille sausage has German roots.
+Most sources state the sausage began, and was named in France, after the Andouilette sausage of the Champaign region).German foods such as marinated meats, pastries, sour flavors, and wursts were assimilated into the Southern diet and they became classic American foods that are eaten today in the form of hot dogs and hamburgers.

-The Southern side dish potato salad have German influences.
+The Southern side dish potato salad has German influence.
 An article from South Carolina National Public Radio (NPR) explains:

 "The earliest written recipes for American potato salad date to the mid-19th century.
 Cooked potatoes were typically dressed with oil, vinegar and herbs, which culinary historians believe were introduced by German immigrants who had a penchant for sour, sweet and spicy ingredients such as vinegar, sugar and coarse mustard.
 Hot potato salad, usually made with bacon, onion and vinegar dressing, was so closely associated with German immigrants that it was called 'German potato salad.'"

 Culinary historians do not know who added mayonnaise to potato salad.
 Mayonnaise became available to purchase in the early 1900s.
 By the 1920s and 1930s, people were adding mayonnaise to potato salad.